GLOBAL MARKETS-Treasury yields slip on U.S. inflation data, stocks up

 By Sinead Carew

-NEW YORK, Oct 13 (Reuters) - Treasury yields slipped on Friday after muted underlying U.S. inflation data offset higher gasoline prices and strong retail sales while the U.S. dollar regained ground lost earlier in the day but was still set for its worst week in five.
+NEW YORK, Oct 13 (Reuters) - Treasury yields were lower on Friday after muted underlying U.S. inflation data offset higher gasoline prices and strong retail sales while the U.S. dollar regained ground but was set for its worst week in five.

 U.S. consumer prices recorded their biggest increase in eight months in September as gasoline prices soared in the wake of hurricane-related refinery disruptions, but underlying inflation remained muted.

-U.S. retail sales recorded their biggest increase in 2-1/2 years in September as demand rose for building materials and motor vehicles in areas hurt by hurricanes.
+U.S. retail sales recorded their biggest increase in 2-1/2 years in September as demand rose for building materials and motor vehicles in areas hurt by hurricanes Harvey and Irma.

-On Wall Street international trade talks boosted the materials sector while higher oil prices helped the energy sector and retail data helped consumer stocks, said Tim Ghriskey, chief investment officer of Solaris Asset Management in New York.
+Wall Street had a variety of drivers ranging from trade talks, which helped the materials sector, to oil prices, which boosted the energy sector, and retail data that helped consumer stocks, according to Tim Ghriskey, chief investment officer of Solaris Asset Management in New York.

 “It’s a risk-on day,” he said also citing a jump in technology stocks.
 “You’ve multiple levers here in multiple sectors.
 Earnings is almost taking a back seat today.”

-The Trump administration is seeking to use talks on renegotiating NAFTA, the North American Free Trade Agreement, to propose automotive content rules that require the use of North American-made steel, aluminum, copper and plastic resins, according to a Reuters report.
+The Trump administration is seeking to use NAFTA to propose automotive content rules that require the use of North American-made steel, aluminum, copper and plastic resins according to a Reuters report citing three unnamed sources.

 European shares rose to their highest in nearly four months, helped by corporate earnings updates.

-Additional reporting by Karen Brettell and Saqib Iqbal Ahmed in New York, Ritvik Carvalho and Helen Reid in London, Asia markets team; Editing by Clive McKeef and James Dalgleish
+Additional reporting by Karen Brettell and Saqib Iqbal Ahmed in New York, Ritvik Carvalho and Helen Reid in London and Asia markets team; Editing by Clive McKeef and James Dalgleish